 - Point-of-Service Plans: This type of plan allows individuals to use in-network providers and network-contracted providers or pay more for out-of-network providers.

-- Out-of-Area Plans: Those who don’t live in an area with Kaiser can receive healthcare services without a referral.
-Preventative services are typically covered, and other services may be subject to cost-sharing or a deductible amount.
+- Out-of-Area Plans: Those who don’t live in an area with Kaiser can receive healthcare treatment without a referral.
+Preventative services are typically covered, and other facilities may be subject to cost-sharing or a deductible amount.

 - Consumer-Directed Health Plans: Several options are available, including a health reimbursement account and a flexible savings account.